kaust-library/Overleaf_latex/README.md

 Notice that there are several options of templates, including the official KAUST templates for thesis and dissertation template.
 There are options for letters, books, CV/Resume, and others.

-We will start with the blank template, and we will add content to our article.
+We will start with the _blank template_, and we will add content to our article.

 After choosing the blank template, Overleaf will ask for a name for your project.
 You can give any meaninful name, like _my first article_.
 And your new article should looks like the following picture